 Building the BUDDHIO: A 'Perry' Tale

-Long ago in the heart of the South Perry District, nearby Grant Park on east Spokane's lower South Hill, the foundation was laid for a humble rectangular building.
-This simple clapboard structure was built in 1908.
-After five years of comprehensive renovations, the structure stands proudly as an important reminder of it's historical presence and purpose.
+Long ago in the heart of the South Perry District, nearby Grant Park on east Spokane's lower South Hill, the foundation was laid for a humble clapboard structure.
+The year was 1908, and now 110 years later and 8 years of comprehensive renovations, the structure stands proudly as an important historical landmark.

-Today it continues to serve the community in many ways and is fondly known by it's yoga and dance communities as the BUDDHIO, (Buddha + Studio.)
-In addition to weekly classes, and therapeutic services, it serves as a gathering space for Spokane's artistic community, and is home to The Ground Up, offering its patrons a variety of coffee, tea and smoothie creations.
+Today it continues to serve the community in many ways and is fondly known by it's yoga and dance communities as "the BUDDHIO", (Buddha + Studio.)
+In addition to weekly classes and therapeutic services, it serves as a platform for Spokane's artistic and acting communities, and is home to The Ground Up, offering a variety of coffee, tea smoothie and small nibbles.

 The Buddhio Project: Sound & Lights Stage Renovations

-Our final phase is underway, to enhance our stage and grow our theatrical, and performance community.
+Our final phase is underway, to enhance our stage and grow our theatrical and artistic performance community.

 Thank you- every dollar makes a difference!